BitMadcouk/BMKDWebsite/docs/manuals/SS5.md

 To save a lot of time you should be able to recognize the sample type fairly quick.
 To this end we have included samples of all formats on the SYSTEM DISK.
 These can form the basis ofyour sample collection.

 If you have been able to locate and isolate a sample, insert a blank disk and press S. The prompt FILENAME: will appear with the default SAMPLE given.
-You can change the default to any name that you wish up to 14 characterslong.
+You can change the default to any name that you wish up to 14 characters long.
 The sample will be saved into two files with prefixes of D. and I. respectively.
 The first file contains the sample itself while the second contains the settings used.
-The D.file is not likely to be more than 202 blocks in size.
+The D. file is not likely to be more than 202 blocks in size.

 As you can see, capturing a sample is quite fun but it also take some time.
 Things would be much better ifeveryone shared their findings with others.
 Leave a message on our BBS describing what kind of program your sample is from, the nature of the sound, the settings that you used and we will forward it to the other users and give you the full credit for the contribution.
 Remember...updates and special utilities are available for downloading.